 FREQUENTLY ASKED QUESTIONS

-Question: What is the Purpose of the Annual Performance Report, or 704 Report?
+Question: What is the Purpose of the Independent Living Services (ILS) Program Performance Report (PPR)?

-Answer: The purpose of Part I of the 704 Report is to:
+Answer: The purpose of the ILS PPR is to:

 Serve as a performance activity measuring instrument of independent living (IL) programs, including both quantitative and qualitative information.

-Determine the training and technical assistance needs of Statewide Independent Living Councils (SILCs) as required by Section 721(b)(3) of the Rehabilitation Act of 1973, as amended (Act).
+Determine the training and technical assistance needs of SILCs as required by Section 721(b)(3) of the Rehabilitation Act of 1973, as amended (Act).

-Collect information on the administration of the Part C program by states who administer that program under section 723 of the Act.
+Collect information on the administration of the Subchapter C program by states who administer that program under section 723 of the Act.

 Collect information necessary for issuance of continuation awards for the State Independent Living Services (SILS) program.